Search: 312 results

 Verse ConceptsOfficersScribesSecretary

-And when they had finished it, they brought the rest of the money before the king and Jehoiada, of which were made articles for the house of the LORD, even articles for ministering, and for offering, and spoons, and vessels of gold and silver.
-And they offered burnt offerings in the house of the LORD continually all the days of Jehoiada.
+And when they had finished, they brought the rest of the money before the king and Jehoiada; and they made of it vessels for the house of Jehovah, utensils to minister, and with which to offer up, and cups, and utensils of gold and silver.
+And they offered up burnt-offerings in the house of Jehovah continually all the days of Jehoiada.

 Verse ConceptsLeaders, SpiritualSilverSpoons

-And they buried him in the city of David among the kings, because he had done good in Israel, both toward God, and toward his house.
+And they buried him in the city of David among the kings, because he had done good in Israel, both toward God and toward his house.

 But when they had made a secret design against him, he was stoned with stones, by the king's order, in the outer square of the Lord's house.